 This interpretation of the practical utility of idiocultures resonates with the concepts of third spaces and funds of knowledge.
 Funds of knowledge (FoK), a term popularised by one of the research partners of the 5D, Luis Moll (Moll et al., 1992), locates home discourses and practices as resources that can be drawn upon by teachers and participants to facilitate learning in school or other environments, thereby achieving more equitable and inclusive learning experiences.
 This approach is particularly valuable for learners whose home life is culturally distant from school discourses.
 Moje and colleagues (Moje et al., 2004) explore the use of FoK in the context of interventions outside of school, aiming to develop content literacy.
 The process of blending the knowledge and discourses of the first space (home life) with the motivations of the second space (school or institution) into a new third space has been explored in various studies (Moje et al., 2004; Gutiérrez, 2008, 2008; Bryant et al., 2009).

-Rajala and colleagues (Rajala et al., 2023) problematise the use of FoK in third spaces.
+Rajala and colleagues (2023) problematise the use of FoK in third spaces.
 They critique the superficial application of FoK, which may perpetuate cultural stereotypes and thus maintain the existing negative status quo (Rajala et al., 2023).
 Additionally, the practical challenge of gathering sufficient relevant data on home cultures to inform a more nuanced use of FoK would be very time-consuming.
 To address these issues, they advance the concept of funds of identity, which allows for an exploration of home cultures within the scope of the intervention through the creation of identity artefacts with participants (Subero et al., 2018).

 The work of Rogoff and Gutiérrez on linguistic and cultural-historical repertoires (Rogoff, 2003) also aims to prevent cultural-historical practices of participation from being misrepresented as innate behaviours, a misrepresentation they identify as particularly problematic in relation to race.
 They emphasise that both educators and researchers should avoid designing interventions based on assumed traits of learners.
 Instead, they advocate for researching and verifying existing repertoires of practice that may be incorporated and then extended within joint work.
 This perspective builds on Rogoff’s pioneering approach to analysing complex group activities through three planes of observation: personal, social, and community activity.
 A key motivation driving the analysis of behaviours on the social plane is Rogoff’s desire to transcend the dichotomy between learner-led and teacher-led approaches (Rogoff, 1993; Mascolo, 2009).
 Rogoff’s concept of guided participation and the role of emerging repertoires of practice within that process, serving as a middle ground between instruction and discovery, are explored in more detail in Chapter 6.